MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 ## Create a Windows desktop project

 Follow these steps to create your first Windows desktop project.
 Per the note at the beginning of this walkthrough, the completed code is available in the [Build the code](#build-the-code) section at the end of the walkthrough.
-Go ahead and follow the steps to create the project, but hold off pasting the sections of code that are discussed below until the end, when the complete application code is presented.
-The reason is that some details are omitted in the code snippets to focus on the most important parts.
+Go ahead and follow the steps to create the project, but hold off pasting the following sections of code until the end, when the complete application code is presented.
+Some details are omitted in the code snippets to focus on the most important parts.
 You can copy the complete code and paste it into your project at the end.

 To simplify the explanation.
 To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
 It's located at the top of the table of contents on this page.